LIBS - Library Science

 This course explores the use, selection and evaluation of literature and media that use sequential art to tell stories in a visual format: comics, webcomics, graphic novels, and more.
 The course will include the history of the sequential art format; an exploration of reading through a variety of graphics, text and media; and a survey of current and historical titles for all ages.
 Students will explore resources for selecting and evaluating materials in graphic format as well as specific applications for graphic materials in classrooms and libraries.

-Explores storytelling for the purpose of informing, entertaining and/or educating in an information setting.
 This course introduces narrative structure and technique using a variety of different media.
+It explores storytelling for the purpose of informing, entertaining and/or educating in an information setting.
 Storytelling strategies help students gain communication skills and practice.
-Students will explore the potential use of storytelling for a variety of age groups, from preschool through adults, and for special audiences.
+Students will explore the and demonstrate the use of storytelling for a variety of age groups, from preschool through adults, and for special audiences.

 This course introduces current and future information professionals to user-centered design in library and information studies.
 Students learn how to conduct research with users, gather users' requirements, and develop intuitive, user-friendly interfaces (e.g., software, mobile applications).
 Theories and techniques for engaging users and designing user-centered interfaces are learned and applied.